lsst-dm/dmtn-219/index.rst

 If present, the image is ingested.
 All received messages are acknowledged to ensure that the subscription queue is cleared out.

-When all snaps have arrived, the pipeline, as chosen by next_visit, is executed.
+When all snaps have arrived, the pipeline, as chosen by ``next_visit``, is executed.
 Upon successful completion, the handler returns a 200 status from Flask.
 Any exceptions or errors, including timeouts from failing to receive image notifications, are handled by a separate error handler that logs the problem and returns a 500 status.
 At the end of the visit, the dynamic Pub/Sub subscription is deleted.